Adak Island Logistics

 However, you can use WiFi phone service when within your lodging if your service provider allows that (I know Verizon and ATT do).

-Consider renting a Satelite phone for emergencies.
+Consider renting a Satellite phone for emergencies.

 (Back to top)